 On the basis of this biblical foundation, a strong tradition of Christian contemplation and mysticism has grown up within the church over the past 2,000 years.
 Many of the early church fathers of the first three centuries of the Christian era – men like Gregory of Nyssa, Gregory Nazianzus, Basil of Caesarea, John Chrysostom, and Anthony of Egypt – were contemplatives who had mystical experiences in prayer.
 This tradition has nothing to do with the depersonalizing, self-abnegating, Nirvana-seeking spiritual practices of the Hindus, Buddhists, and New-Agers.

 It's even possible to trace this strain of spirituality to the apostles themselves.
 Peter, for example, saw visions on the roof of the house of Simon the Tanner (Acts 10:9-16).
 Paul speaks of having been "caught up to the third heaven" where he "heard inexpressible words which it is not lawful for a man to utter" (2 Corinthians 12:2-4).
 Then there's John, whose encounter with the risen Christ while "in the Spirit on the Lord's Day" gave us the Book of Revelation (Revelation 1:9).
 In our view, it's not the form or style of such experiences that determine their legitimacy.
 Neither should we place too much emphasis on the methods or techniques of prayer that precede them.
 What counts is their content and the degree to which they either do or do not bring glory to the Lord Jesus Christ.

-In this iQuestions video from Focus on the Family, Gary Thomas discusses his thoughts on ways to commune with and deepen our relationship with God.
+Developing Closeness With the Lord: Gary Thomas discusses his thoughts on ways to commune and deepen our relationship with God.

 National Day of Prayer Task Force